-Metal mesh from vintage and antique purses is carefully deconstructed, re-engineered, and hand linked with precious metals to form contemporary, wearable pieces of jewelry.
-The articulated mesh has very specific physical properties and successful jewelry designs are executed within a variety of constraints.
+The work is greatly informed by process itself.
+Working exclusively in the medium of metal mesh, this articulated fabric brings challenging physical properties—any successful designs are executed within a variety of exacting constraints.
 Encouraging the fluid material into pleasing, stable shapes is an ongoing study of tension and release, always with a focus on gravity.

-Large earrings employ hand formed armatures that display the mesh in a flat, open canvas.
-Framed Mesh pieces draw lines of dark chain around the borders of gold mesh elements—all hand linked—delivering graphic impact but also providing finish and structure to the mesh shapes.
-Joinery around these elements is soldered or welded directly chain-to-chain, without bulky jump rings, drawing smooth, uninterrupted lines throughout the work.
-Detailing is minimal and discreet to best feature the beauty of the iconic mesh material.
+Metal mesh from vintage and antique purses is cleaned, deconstructed, and re-engineered.
+Framed Mesh pieces draw lines of dark, oxidized sterling silver chain—all hand linked—around the borders of gold mesh elements, delivering graphic impact but also providing finish and structure to the mesh shapes.
+Joinery around these elements is all soldered or welded directly chain-to-chain—no bulky jump rings—drawing slim, uninterrupted lines throughout the work.
+Most earrings display the mesh held open in a flat plane, suspended from hand hammered armatures, Detailing is always minimal and discreet, focusing attention on the form of the piece and the inherent beauty of the vintage materials.